 After six weeks of war against Iran, Trump has achieved a spectacular strategic failure.
 This is not the same as defeat, but it sure ain’t victory.

-The Iranian regime has shown that it can endure everything the US military had to throw at it and maintain the capability to strike back.
+The Iranian regime has shown that it can endure everything the US military can throw at it, and that it can also maintain the capability to strike back.
 It has turned its control of the Strait of Hormuz into the equivalent of a nuclear deterrent.

 If we list the ever-changing US goals during operation Epic Fury, only one of them – the destruction of the Iranian navy – has been achieved.
 The nuclear programme is degraded but not destroyed; the missile stockpile may be less than half depleted; and Iran’s terrorist proxies are operating unrestrained in Iraq, Gaza, Lebanon and Yemen.

-To cap off these achievements Trump sent his vice president to Hungary, to echo Kremlin talking points in support of the doomed strongman Viktor Orbán, and threatened once again to annexe Greenland.
+To cap off these achievements Trump sent his vice president to Hungary, to echo Kremlin talking points in support of the doomed strongman Victor Orbán, and threatened once again to annexe Greenland.
+But Orbán crashed and burned and, again at the time of writing, Greenland is still under Danish sovereignty.

-At some stage, European leaders and their populations have to recognise that we’re not dealing simply with an unreliable ally here: the USA under Trump has begun to act systematically against our interests.
+At some stage, European leaders and their electorates have to recognise that we’re not dealing simply with an unreliable ally here: the US under Trump has begun to act systematically against our interests.

-I am certain Trump will lose control of both houses come November, but that’s scarce consolation – because he is already ruling by decree domestically, and has the power to screw up Western collective security so badly that we are left open to an opportunist attack by Russia, whose simple and logical aim would be to demonstrate the North Atlantic Treaty a dead letter.
+I am certain Trump will lose control of both houses come November, but that’s scant consolation – because he is already ruling by decree domestically, and has the power to screw up Western collective security so badly that we are left open to an opportunist attack by Russia, whose simple and logical aim would be to demonstrate that the North Atlantic Treaty is a dead letter.

-We are facing a phenomenon that seems strange to contemporary political science but highly familiar to historians: a large state run by stupid people, surrounded by clever sycophants, steering towards disaster.
+We are facing a phenomenon that seems strange to contemporary political science but very familiar to historians: a large state run by stupid people, surrounded by clever sycophants, steering towards disaster.

 Stalin’s politburo on the eve of Operation Barbarossa, or Hitler’s bunker scene in Downfall spring to mind: teams led by poorly educated braggarts and narcissists, making up facts to fulfil fantasies, with devastating effect.